Penn-Letters/EchoChamber/index.md

 ---
-layout: Home
+layout: home
-title: EchoChamber Posts
+title: EchoChamber Blog
 ---

 This is a Blog of sorts.